ParedesGab/PP3-my-community-finances-app/README.md

 ### Welcome message

 ![Welcome message](documentation/website-screenshots/2-welcome-message.png)

 + Positioned above the menu options.
 + The welcome() function displays a colorful welcome message to the user when the program starts.
 It uses the colorama library to add green borders, creating a visually appealing introduction to MyFinances app.
-+ The welcome message already informs the user that what can be done in the program and that it is easy to use.
++ The welcome message communicates the application's core function: anonymously sharing 2025 income and expense data to contribute to a better understanding of the community's finances.
+It also highlights the anonymity of participation and the impact the data will have on local policy and community programs.
++ The message expresses gratitude for user participation and reinforces the community-centric nature of the project.

 ### Menu options

 ![Menu options](documentation/website-screenshots/3-menu-options.png)

 The Menu provides the following options:

-*   **0: Application Instructions:** Learn how to use MyFinances.
+*   **0: Application Instructions:** Access detailed instructions on how to use MyFinances.
 *   **1: Add New Income:** Record a new income entry, by specifying the month, source, and amount.
 *   **2: Add New Expense:** Record a new expense entry, by specifying the month, category, description, and amount.
-*   **3: View All Records:** Display all income and expense entries in a table format.
+*   **3: View All Records:** Display all recorded income and expense entries in a table format.
-*   **4: Monthly Finance Report:** Generate a detailed report for a specific month, showing total income, total expenses, cash balance, and a breakdown of expenses by category.
+*   **4: Aggregated 2025 Monthly Finance Report:** Generate a detailed report for a specific month, showing: aggregated total income, aggregated total expenses, net financial balance, expenses per category, and the highest expense of the group/community.
-*   **E: Exit:** Close the application.
+*   **E: Exit:** Close the application with a goodbye message.

 + All input fields are required and cannot be left empty.